-The Soy Connection health and nutrition newsletter is a Continuing Professional Education (CPE) Accredited Provider with the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
+The Soy Connection health and nutrition newsletter is a Continuing Professional Education (CPE) Accredited Provider with the Commission on Dietetic Registration (CDR).
+CDR Credentialed Practitioners will receive 1 Continuing Professional Education unit (CPEU) for completion of each of these activities.

-Individual issues of the newsletter are approved for continuing education credits by the American Association of Nurse Practitioners (AANP), Starting with the Volume 21, No. 3 issue, the newsletter is approved for continuing education credits by the Missouri Nurses Association (MONA).
+Individual issues of the newsletter are approved for continuing education credits by the Missouri Nurses Association (MONA).
 Approval is valid for two years from the issue date.
 NPs in all states, except California and Iowa, can earn CEs by reading this issue and taking the test.

 This continuing nursing education activity was approved by the Missouri Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.